malaviya-parth/CN/06_TransportLayer/03_Additionals/01_congestion.md

   2. Token Bucket

 ## Leaky Bucket
 - If a bucket has a small hole at the bottom, the water leaks form the bucket at a constant rate as long as there is water in the bucket.
-The rate at which the water leaks does not depend on the rate at whic hthe water is input to the bucket unless the bucket is empty.
+The rate at which the water leaks does not depend on the rate at which the water is input to the bucket unless the bucket is empty.
 The input rate may vary but the output rate is constant.
 - Also, once the bucket is full any additional water entering it spills over the sides and is lost.
 Similarly, in networking a technique called leaky bucket can smooth out bursty traffic.
 Busty chunks are stored in the bucket and sent out at an average rate.
 - Let us assume that the network has committed a bandwidth of 3 Mbps for a host.
 The use of the leaky bucket shapes the input traffic to make it conform to this commitment.
 The host sends a burst of data at a rate of 12 Mbps for 2s, for a total of 24 Mbits.
 The host is silent for 5s and then sends data at a rate of 2 Mbps for 3s for a total of 6 Mbits of data.
 In all host send 30 Mbits of data in 10s.
 - The leaky bucket smooths the traffic by sending out data at a rate of 3Mbps during the same 10s.
 Without the leaky bucket, the beginnning burst may have hurt the network by consuming more bandwidth than is set for this host.